 Profit and loss transfer agreements are one of the prerequisites of the taxation of Superior and its German subsidiaries as a German tax group.
 For tax purposes, a profit and loss transfer agreement must have a contract term for a minimum of five years.
 In addition, such agreement must be fully executed.
 If a profit and loss transfer agreement or its actual execution does not meet the prerequisites for taxation as a German tax group, Superior Industries International Germany GmbH ("SII Germany"), formerly known as Superior Industries International AG, and each subsidiary are taxed on their own income (and under certain circumstances even with retrospective effect).
-Additionally, 5 percent of dividends from the subsidiary to SII Germany, or other Superior European controlling entities.
+Additionally, 5 percent of dividends from the subsidiary to SII Germany, or other Superior European controlling entities within the European Union would be regarded as nondeductible expenses at the SII Germany level, or level of other Superior European controlling entities.
 Furthermore, the compensation of a loss of a subsidiary would be regarded as a contribution by SII Germany into the subsidiary and thus, would not directly reduce SII Germany's profits.
-As a consequence, if the profit and loss transfer agreement tax group, this could have a future material adverse effect on our assets, financial condition, results of operations or cash flows.
+As a consequence, if the profit and loss transfer agreements do not meet the prerequisites of a German tax group, this could have a future material adverse effect on our assets, financial condition, results of operations or cash flows.